maxtoroq/maxtoroq.github.io/XCST/docs/intro-for-xslt-dev.md

 (foo) ? "foo" : "bar"
 ```

+...depending on the context.
 Using an instruction like `c:return` is not allowed in expression mode.

 Also note another difference: in the first output, text nodes are compiled to `WriteString` calls, which also produce text nodes.
 In the second output, text nodes are compiled to `string`.
 XCST makes strings a first class citizen.
 For example, in XSLT it's not recommended to do this: